Christophe-Foyer/website/README.md

 I don't have time (nor the interest) to create a good looking website for scratch so I'm trying out lovable.dev for an LLM generated website.
 The work is mainly not mine.
 This is mainly to have a hassle-free way of hosting simple markdown documents.

+Disclaimer: I don't believe in 'vibe coding' for novel projects, but surprisingly, this seems to work well enough for my usecase for this webpage.

 # Welcome to your Lovable project

 ## Project info